couchbase-partners/amazon-cloud-formation-couchbase/documentation/aws-well-architected-framework-review.md

 The template takes a key as input, but does not manage keys directly.

 ## SEC 11.
 How are you encrypting and protecting your data in transit?
-Couchbase uses TLS/SSL to encrypt communications node to node and drive to node.
+Couchbase uses TLS/SSL to encrypt communications from application drives to the database.
 That is detailed [here](https://developer.couchbase.com/documentation/server/4.6/security/security-comm-encryption.html).

 ## SEC 12.
 How do you ensure you have the appropriate incident response?
 Couchbase recommends following the security best practices [here](https://developer.couchbase.com/documentation/server/4.6/security/security-best-practices.html).
 For specific incident response, customers should work with their security office and involve Couchbase and AWS support as required.